$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Experiments

 \section{Experiments}

 \textbf{Dataset and Experimental Setup}.
 We used the Audio-Visual Sene-Aware Dialogue (AVSD) dataset \cite{alamri2019audiovisual} to benchmark video-grounded dialogue systems.
 The dataset contains 10-turn dialogues, each of which is grounded on one video from the Charades dataset \citep{sigurdsson2016hollywood}.
 We used the standard visual features I3D \cite{carreira2017quo} to represent the video input.
 Note that compared to \cite{alamri2019audiovisual}, we followed the setting of AVSD in the $7^{th}$ Dialogue System Technology Challenge (DSTC7) \citep{yoshino2019dialog}, which requires generating a response rather than selecting from a candidate set.
-We also did not use video caption as an input as the caption is typically not easy to obtain in applications and previous work has shown the dominating impacts of caption over visual features.
+We also did not use video caption as an input as the caption is typically not easy to obtain in applications.
 A summary of the dataset can be seen in Table \ref{tab:aug_data}.

 All model parameters, except the visual feature extractor of a pretrained I3D model, are initialized with uniform distribution \citep{glorot2010understanding}.
 Our approach can be applied to different model architectures, as long as the hidden states of individual decoding tokens are available for contrastive learning.
 We used MTN \cite{le-etal-2019-multimodal}, which is a Transformer adaptation of the traditional RNN-based dialogue systems, as our base model.
 Finally, we evaluated models with objective metrics, including BLEU \citep{papineni2002bleu}, METEOR \citep{banerjee2005meteor}, ROUGE-L \citep{lin2004rouge}, and CIDEr \citep{vedantam2015cider}.
 These metrics are found to correlate well with human judgment \citep{alamri2019audiovisual}.
-For more details of the dataset and experimental setup, please refer to the Supplementary.

 \textbf{Creating Counterfactual Data}.
 We created counterfactual data for the training split and validation split of the AVSD benchmark.
 Specifically, from the original data, we identified invalid samples that are not sufficient for factual and counterfactual transformations.
 Examples of invalid samples are ones with ambiguous actions in target responses (e.g. ``I am not sure what he is doing''), or ones without object references to prior turns (e.g. ``there is only a single person in the video'').
 These samples are discarded and the remaining data is processed as described in Section \ref{subsec:cf_augmentation}.
 The overall statistics of augmented train and validation splits can be seen in Table \ref{tab:aug_data}.
 Note that the number of samples with augmented videos and dialogues are different as some samples contain valid actions but no object references (e.g. ``the man is walking around the kitchen''), and vice versa.